yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/sdk-customizations-android.md

 ### Font styles

-You can override Yuno Android SDK fonts if you want to use your font family.
+You can override Yuno Android SDK fonts to use your font family.
 You can override the following font styles:

 * `YunoRegularFont`
 * `YunoMediumFont`